SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> More about the Haight-Ashbury district

-Address: 2368 3rd Street
+Address: 2496 3rd Street (Dogpatch)

 A friendly and traditional bar with a modern touch, this is a great pub that is mellow but also fun and gets jumping when the games are on.
-Also their Jalapeno Bomb with crab meat and spicy salmon is not to be missed!
+Also, their Jalapeno Bomb with crab meat and spicy salmon is not to be missed!

-Address: 1808 Clement Street
+Address: 1808 Clement Street (Outer Richmond)

 Comments?
 Questions?
 Suggestions?

-I would love for you to join me in my private Facebook group
+I would love for you to join me in my private Facebook group!

-It's a great place to interact with me and others who know the area well.
+It's a great place to interact with me and others who are familiar with the area.

 You can ask questions, get advice for your upcoming stay, and then share your photos and advice with others when you return home.
 It's a great community and the fastest way to get answers to those nagging questions about your visit!